-Hearts defender Ashley Smith-Brown will return to action later this month after an injury-interrupted start to his Tynecastle career.
+Hearts hope Ashley Smith-Brown will return later this month

 The on-loan Manchester City full-back hasn’t played for two months since his debut for the Edinburgh club but should be fully fit in the next week to ten days.